 which one.
 For example, to use the

-character set, issue this statement after connecting to the
+character set, issue this statement after connecting to the server:

 SET NAMES 'utf8';